-1. The Colonial Experience at the Golden Plough Tavern and the Horatio Gates House: Explores the creation of Pennsylvania, the establishment of York and what life was like in a middle-class Germanic home/tavern and an upper-class English home.
+1. The Colonial Experience at the Golden Plough Tavern and the Horatio Gates House: Looks at the creation of Pennsylvania, the establishment of York and what life was like in a middle-class Germanic home/tavern and an upper-class English home.
 Recommended: grades 3-12.
-Approximate time: 45-60 minutes.
+Time: 45-60 minutes.

-2. Continental Congress at the Colonial Courthouse: Explores how York became the Capital of the United States and examines Continental Congress’ significant accomplishments (Articles of Confederation, 1st National Day of Thanksgiving, French Alliance, Printing of $5 million in Continental Currency) during their nine- month stay.
+2. Continental Congress at the Colonial Courthouse: Explores the importance of York’s courthouse and examines Continental Congress’ significant accomplishments (Articles of Confederation, 1st National Day of Thanksgiving, French Alliance, Continental Currency) during their nine- month stay.
 Recommended: grades 5-12.
-Approximate time: 30-45 minutes.
+Time: 30-45 minutes.

-Currently, we are offering these programs FREE to all York County schools.
-To learn more and to book your virtual tour experience, please contact our Manager of School Programs Bart Stump at email@example.com.
+To learn more, get the latest pricing and to book your virtual tour experience, please contact us at firstname.lastname@example.org

 WEBQUESTS WITH OUR DIGITAL EXHIBITS

 What is a WebQuest?
 A WebQuest is an inquiry-oriented lesson format in which most or all the information that learners work with comes from the web.
 Use our digital exhibits to dive deeper into our local history.
 To find the latest WebQuests, CLICK HERE: